alexander-binder/Gatsby-js-blog-post/README.md

 I created blog post in MDX format and than display them  with help of the inbuild graphQl Api to fetch each blog form gatsby-source-filesystem.

-For image optermisation on diffrent screen sizes I use  gatsby-plugin-image, gatsby-plugin-sharp, gatsby-transformer-sharp.
+For image optermisation on diffrent screen sizes I use the: gatsby-plugin-image, gatsby-plugin-sharp, gatsby-transformer-sharp.

 I created blogPost template pages and use the gatsby-node.js to auto gernerate pages for each blog post.